Turbulent Boundary Layer Simulator Back

 Theory & Key Formulas

 The turbulent boundary layer on a flat plate is described by empirical relations derived from the 1/7 power-law velocity profile.
-Comparison with the Blasius laminar solution highlights the character of turbulence.
+Contrasting it with the laminar (Blasius) solution makes the turbulent behaviour clear.

 Reynolds number.
-U is the free-stream velocity, x is the distance from the leading edge, ν is the kinematic viscosity:
+U is the free-stream velocity, x the distance from the leading edge, ν the kinematic viscosity:

-Turbulent boundary layer, displacement and momentum thicknesses (1/7 power law):
+Turbulent boundary-layer, displacement and momentum thickness (1/7 power law):

 $$\frac{\delta_{99}}{x} = 0.37\,Re_x^{-1/5}, \quad \frac{\delta^{*}}{x} = 0.046\,Re_x^{-1/5}, \quad \frac{\theta}{x} = 0.036\,Re_x^{-1/5}$$